World Plants Logo

 Flower Description

 Being a monoecious tree, only 15-20 year old trees will bear the male and female flowers from late March to early June.
-Male flowers are small, spiked, and yellow green in colour that come in crowded masses at the ends of branches.
-Female flowers usually only grow in groups up to 3, purple red in colour and oblong shaped.
+Male flowers are small, spiked, and yellow green in colour, and come in crowded masses at the ends of branches.
+Female flowers usually only grow in groups of up to 3, are purple red in colour and oblong shaped.

 Fruit Description

 Attached to the tree via a short thick stalk at the end of the branches, the slightly curved cones point up to the sky and are 10-20 cm long.
-The colour of them is a deep glossy chestnut brown and are quite hard to the touch.
+The colour of them is a deep glossy chestnut brown, and they are quite hard to the touch.

 Colour Description